tldr-pages/tldr/pages/common/git-show.md

 # git show

-> Show various types of git objects(commits, tags etc.).
+> Show various types of git objects (commits, tags, etc.).

-- Show changes made in the latest commit:
+- Show information about the latest commit (message, changes, and other metadata):

 `git show`

-- Show changes made in a given commit:
+- Show information about a given commit:

 `git show {{commit}}`

-- Show changes made in the commit with a given tag:
+- Show information about the commit associated with a given tag:

 `git show {{tag}}`

-- Show the changes made n commits ago on a branch:
+- Show information about the 3rd commit from the tip of a branch:

+`git show {{branch}}~{{3}}`

+- Show a commit's hash and message in a single line, suppressing the diff output:

-`git show {{branch}}~{{n}}`
+`git show --oneline -s {{commit}}`